-- Ceased serving as our CRO in November 2016. - Ceased serving as CEO of Green Dot Bank in August 2016. - (1) Represents possible cash incentive awards under our 2016 Executive Officer Incentive Bonus Plan upon our achievement of annual revenue goal.
+(1) Represents possible cash incentive awards under our 2016 Executive Officer Incentive Bonus Plan upon our achievement of annual revenue goal.
 Actual awards are equal to the executive officers' target bonus multiplied by a percentage (which may be more or less than 100% but shall not exceed 150%) that varies depending upon achievement of the company performance goal (i.e., annual revenue).
-Under the terms of the plan, the actual award could range from 50% of the NEOs' target bonus amounts if the company performance goal is achieved at the 96.1% level, to 150% of those amounts if the company performance goal is achieved at the 104.1% level, with the potential for an incrementally larger or smaller actual award within the range based on higher or lower levels of achievement, respectively.
-Bonuses are payable at the end of the annual performance period. - (2) Represents awards of PRSUs.
+Under the terms of the plan, the actual award could range from 50% of the NEOs' target bonus amounts if the company performance goal is achieved at the 96.1% level, to 150% of those amounts if the company performance goal is achieved at the 96.1% level, to 150% of those amounts if the company performance goal is achieved at the 96.1% level, to 150% of those amounts if the range based on higher or lower levels of achievement, respectively.
+Bonuses are payable at the end of the annual performance period.

+- (2) Represents awards of PRSUs.
 The shares underlying these awards will vest, if earned, at the end of the applicable performance period.
-For additional detail on the grant date fair value of the PRSUs, see footnote 3 to the Summary Compensation Table above. - (3) In September 2016, upon our CEO's recommendation, our Compensation Committee granted 125,000 at-target PRSUs to our COO for retention purposes.
+For additional detail on the grant date fair value of the PRSUs awarded in March and August 2016, see footnote 3 to the Summary Compensation Table above. - (3) In September 2016, upon our CEO's recommendation, our Compensation Committee granted 125,000 at-target PRSUs to our COO for retention purposes.
 This award will be earned, if at all, based upon year-over-year growth in non-GAAP diluted earnings per share over a one-year performance period (2017).
 The table does not reflect any value of this award due to the fact that no performance goal was set for it in 2016 and thus no grant date fair value could be established for the award in 2016 in accordance with FASB ASC Topic 718.
 As a result, the amounts reported in the table above may understate our COO's compensation for 2016 because they do not include any value for this award. - (4) For additional detail on the grant date fair value of stock awards, see footnotes 1 and 2 to the "Summary Compensation Table" above. - (5) Represents RSUs that were granted in February 2016, subject to time-based vesting conditions, due to commitments made to Mr. Shifke prior to his becoming an executive officer in May 2015.
 As discussed in detail in the CD&A, this award relates to prior year performance: revenue contribution in 2015 from acquisitions completed since the beginning of 2014 (excluding Green Dot's acquisition of TPG).
 This commitment did not provide for threshold or target payouts for 2015, but was subject to a maximum payout equal to a grant date fair value of \$3,000,000.
 The shares underlying these awards vest in four equal annual installments on the anniversary of the grant date pursuant to the terms of our 2010 Equity Incentive Plan.
-For information on the equity awards to our CFO and the reasons therefor, please see "Executive Compensation--Compensation Discussion and Analysis -Elements of Compensation--Executive Compensation Decisions for the 2016 Performance Year--Long-Term Equity-Based Awards" above.
+For information on the equity awards to our CFO and the reasons therefor, please see "Executive Compensation--

+Compensation Discussion and Analysis-Elements of Compensation--Executive Compensation Decisions for the 2016 Performance Year--Long-Term Equity-Based Awards" above.